Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/03_LUMI_access.md

 The `/project` and `/scratch` directories of your project will always be on the same parallel file system, but your home directory may be on a different one.
 Both are assigned automatically during project and account creation and these assignments cannot be changed by the LUMI User Support Team.
-As there is a many-to-may mapping between user accounts and projects it is not possible to ensure that user accounts are on the same file system as their main project.
+As there is a many-to-many mapping between user accounts and projects it is not possible to ensure that user accounts are on the same file system as their main project.
 In fact, many users enter LUMI for the first time through a course project and not through one of their main compute projects...